-UNH Associate Professor of English Siobhan Senier, with assistance from faculty, students, and the community, organizes an annual Indigenous New England Conference in the fall.
-Professor Senier teaches and publishes on Native American literature.
+UNH Associate Professor of English Siobhan Senier organized these exhibits.
+Senier teaches and publishes on Native American literature.

 Invisible-Visible Online Exhibit: Emerging Contemporary New England Native American Art

 In the fall of 2010, The University Museum in UNH Dimond Library presented “Invisible/Visible,” a group exhibition of contemporary regional Native American artists curated by the renowned painter George Longfish (Seneca/Tuscarora).
 It featured a wide range of media by indigenous people who have lived and/or worked in New England.
-Though the museum exhibit closed in December, we are pleased to extend its “visibility” through this online version.
+We are pleased to extend its “visibility” through this online version.

 "We're Still Here" Online Exhibit: Contemporary Indigenous New England Artists